mtrudel/bandit/README.md

 [Documentation](https://hexdocs.pm/bandit/)

 Bandit is a pure Elixir HTTP server for Plug apps.
-It is currently very much a WiP.
+It is currently very much a WiP but is maturing quickly.

-Bandit is being built out in between [Thousand Island](https://github.com/mtrudel/thousand_island) and [HAP](https://github.com/mtrudel/hap) in order to facilitate socket-level encryption as required by the latter.
-Once HAP is functional, the intent is to turn attention back to Bandit in order to build it out as a compelling alternative to Cowboy.
-In the meantime however, what's here is largely provisional and should be taken with a grain of salt.
+Bandit is built atop [Thousand Island](https://github.com/mtrudel/thousand_island) and as a result can provide scalable and performant HTTP services out of the box.
+By being the simplest thing that can get from HTTP requests to a Plug interface it is also simple and easy to understand.
+Bandit is written entirely in Elixir and has no runtime dependencies other than Thousand Island and Plug.

 ## Project Goals

-* Implement robust yet minimal support for HTTP/1.0 through HTTP/2.0 (and eventually beyond)
+* Implement comprehensive support for HTTP/1.0 through HTTP/2.0 (and eventually beyond) backed by obsessive RFC literacy and automated conformance testing
-* Support Websockets via a public API in the same vein as Plug to allow for Phoenix to support servers other than Cowboy
+* Aim for minimal internal policy and HTTP-level configuration.
+Delegate to Plug as much as possible, and only interpret requests to the extent necessary to safely manage a connection & fulfill the requirements of supporting Plug
-* Aim for simplicity by focusing solely on supporting the Plug interface and not being a general purpose HTTP server
+* Define & provide a public API for WebSockets in the same vein as Plug to allow for Phoenix to support servers other than Cowboy
-* Eventual goal of a pure-Elixir stack from Phoenix all the way down to TCP sockets
+* Prioritize (in order): correctness, clarity, performance.
+Seek to remove the mystery of infrastructure code by being approachable and easy to understand

 ## Installation